Tejeev/website/content/docs/1.3.2/snapshots-and-backups/backup-and-restore/set-backup-target.md

 * 10.0.0.0/8 (K8s components' IPs)
 * 192.168.0.0/16 (internal IPs in the cluster)

-### Set up a Local Testing Backupstore
+### Set up a Local Testing Backupstore or target a private MinIO instance
 We provides two testing purpose backupstore based on NFS server and MinIO S3 server for testing, in `./deploy/backupstores`.

-1. Use following command to setup a MinIO S3 server for the backupstore after `longhorn-system` was created.
+For testing purposes you can use the following command to setup a MinIO S3 server for the backupstore after `longhorn-system` was created.

     ```
     kubectl create -f https://raw.githubusercontent.com/longhorn/longhorn/v{{< current-version >}}/deploy/backupstores/minio-backupstore.yaml
     ```
+Follow these steps to target your MinIO S3 server (with appropriate modifications per the comments):

-2. Go to the Longhorn UI.
+1. Go to the Longhorn UI.
 In the top navigation bar, click **Settings.** In the Backup section, set **Backup Target** to

     ```
-    s3://backupbucket@us-east-1/
+    s3://<your-bucket-name>@<your-s3-region>/
     ```
    And set **Backup Target Credential Secret** to:
     ```
     minio-secret
     ```

-   The `minio-secret` yaml looks like this:
+   The `minio-secret` yaml can be created using the following kubectl command and your credentials:
+    ```
+    kubectl create secret generic <aws-secret> \
+    --from-literal=AWS_ACCESS_KEY_ID=<your-aws-access-key-id> \
+    --from-literal=AWS_SECRET_ACCESS_KEY=<your-aws-secret-access-key> \
+    --from-literal=AWS_ENDPOINTS=<your-minio-endpoint>\
+    --from-literal=AWS_CERT=<your-minio-cert>\
+    -n longhorn-system
+    ```
+   It should look like this once it has been created:

     ```
     apiVersion: v1